Amr4924/Simple-Cpp-Operations-Project/README.md

 ## 🌟 Features

-This Smart Calculator offers four fundamental mathematical operations:
+This Smart Calculator offers five comprehensive mathematical operations:

+### ➕ Basic Arithmetic Operations
+- Perform multiple calculations in sequence (addition, subtraction, multiplication, division)
+- Chain operations with real-time results
+- Division by zero protection with error handling
+- Enter '=' to get final results

 ### 🔢 Exponentiation
 - Calculate the power of any number using efficient loop-based implementation
 - Custom algorithm for power calculation without using built-in functions
+- Supports any positive integer exponent

 ### 🔍 Even/Odd Number Detection
-- Analyze up to 4 numbers simultaneously
+- Analyze unlimited numbers in a single session
 - Instant classification of numbers as even or odd
 - Batch processing for multiple numbers
+- Enter '0' to finish input and get results

 ### 📊 Average Calculator
-- Calculate the arithmetic mean of 4 numbers
+- Calculate the arithmetic mean of any quantity of numbers
 - Supports decimal numbers with high precision
-- Real-time calculation and display
+- Dynamic input - enter as many numbers as needed
+- Enter '0' to finish input and calculate average

 ### 🧮 Factorial Calculator
 - Compute factorial of any positive integer
 - Loop-based implementation for educational purposes
+- Supports large numbers with long long int precision
 - Clear step-by-step calculation display

 ## 🚀 Getting Started